Pine Script – Lesson 2: Plotting Data On The Chart

 Plotting the Highest High/Lowest Low to the Chart

-In this lesson we will get our hands dirty writing some code.
-I will start out simple and show you how to plot the highest high and lowest low on your chart for the past 50 candles.
+In this lesson we’ll get our hands dirty writing some code.
+I’ll start out simple and show you how to plot the highest high and lowest low on your chart for the past 50 candles.

 study("Lesson 2", overlay=true)

 Click ‘Add to Chart’, save your script, and then it should look like this:

 Notice that the blue line is no longer drawn in its own indicator box, but is now drawn directly onto the price chart.

 This is because we set the script parameter “overlay” to “true”.
 When working with computer code, we must tell the computer what type of data we want it to work with.
 There are several different datatypes, but I won’t go into detail about them here.